The Dudes

-The Dudes are a Canadian indie rock band, formed in 1996 in Calgary, Alberta.
-Dan Vacon is The Dudes' major creative force in the band.
-The group also includes guitarist Bob Quaschnick, bassist Brock Geiger and newest member Matt Doherty on drums replacing Scott Ross.
+The Dudes were a Canadian indie rock band, formed in 1996 in Calgary, Alberta.

-Critics have likened their musical style to Modest Mouse, although band members cite their influences as The Flaming Lips, The Descendents, Joel Plaskett, Thrush Hermit and Weezer.
+Critics have likened their musical style to Modest Mouse, although band members cite their influences as The Flaming Lips, The Descendents, Joel Plaskett, Thrush Hermit, and Weezer.

 The Dudes gained popularity in Calgary both for their lo-fi approach to recording and releasing albums and for their live stage-show.
 On their album, Brain Heart Guitar, they worked with Calgary producer Russ Broom, and released the album in 2006 on the LoadMusic record label.

 Their music has been played on major Canadian music stations, university radio and CBC Radio 3, and the group has played at North by Northeast, COCA, The Peak and Canadian Music Week.
 They have toured throughout Canada, Europe and the United States.

 Their song "Dropkick Queen of the Weekend" was heard across Canada in 2006, having been featured in a Rogers Wireless advertising campaign.

-On January 12, 2007 they released a single from Brain Heart Guitar, "Do the Right Thing".
+On January 12, 2007, they released a single from Brain Heart Guitar, "Do the Right Thing".
 The music video was filmed at Webber Academy, a private school in Calgary, in the summer of 2006.